RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 Settings for [Standard Version](https://github.com/conventional-changelog/standard-version#readme) can be found in [package.json](./package.json)

 ### Branching, Pull Requests, and Releases
-Curiosity makes use of the branches `master`, `stage`, `qa`, and `ci`.
+Curiosity makes use of the branches `main`, `stage`, `qa`, and `ci`.
-- `master` branch is a protected representation of production environments
+- `main` branch is a protected representation of production environments
-   - Adding commits, or a PR, into `master` should generate a `prod-stable` branch within the deploy repository [curiosity-frontend-build](https://github.com/RedHatInsights/curiosity-frontend-build)
+   - Adding commits, or a PR, into `main` should generate a `prod-stable` branch within the deploy repository [curiosity-frontend-build](https://github.com/RedHatInsights/curiosity-frontend-build)
    - The `prod-stable` branch is manually deployed through coordination with the operations team.
 - `stage` branch is a protected representation of production environments
    - Adding commits, or a PR, into `stage` should generate a `prod-beta` branch within the deploy repository [curiosity-frontend-build](https://github.com/RedHatInsights/curiosity-frontend-build)